joenba7/joenba7.github.io/docs/posts/acer-aspire-one-tips-and-tricks.md

 Another thing you can do to improve performance, is disabling Firefox’s cache.
 With IO (Input/Output) being the real bottleneck on the Acer Aspire One, disabling writing to the disk might be a good idea.
 When a page is loaded, Firefox will cache it into the hard disk so that it doesn’t have to be downloaded again for redisplaying.
 If you browse enough sites, you’ll experience that Firefox might freeze for a few seconds or so.

-To disable Firefox’s caching, fire up your Firefox, and in the URL-field, type:

 ```
 1